 These settings are configurable to your preferences.
-Notice it gives you the option here to not trust your email providers server.
+Notice it gives you the option here to “Trust server and store mails unprotected.”
 Keep this unchecked as to assure any email which was transmitted securely (encrypted) will not be saved in clear text on your providers server.
 Any email transmitted in clear text wouldn’t matter, you can assume this mail could be retrieved and intercepted by anyone which had the means to.
 This option only applies to newly received and encrypted messages which will then remain encrypted on the server.
 Older mails won’t be modified as that would at least violate German law (“revisionssichere E-Mail-Archivierung”).

 Lastly you can name the account you just configured with p≡p.
 This allows you to easily differentiate multiple email accounts you have configured with p≡p.
 This could be anything like “My Gmail, or myusername Gmail” etc. Next enter the name you wish to appear on outgoing email you send.